dimon-ua/pands-weekly-tasks/README.md

 ## Current Status
 This repository is a work in progress, and new tasks are added weekly

+## References

+To address the problems outlined in this project, extensive research was conducted.
+Below are the key references and resources consulted during the process:

+## Problem Identification and Understanding
+- **[Title/Description of Article or Resource]**
+  - Source: [Link to the source]
+  - Key Takeaway: Briefly describe how this helped you understand the problem.

 ## Getting Started
 To explore the repository:
 1. Clone the repository: